 Other important company numbers

-When you set up a company, you’ll be assigned several different reference numbers with a different purpose.
-Your Unique Tax Reference number shouldn’t be confused with any of these other numbers.
+When setting up a company, you will be assigned several different reference numbers, each with its own purpose.
+Importantly, your Unique Tax Reference number should not be confused with any of these other numbers.

 Company Registration Number

-Your Company Registration Number is given to you when you register with Companies House.
+When you register with Companies House, you receive your Company Registration Number.
 This number contains eight numbers or two letters and six digits.
 It is to identify your company and not the same as your Unique Tax Reference.
 You can find your Company Registration Number on your Certificate of Incorporation or with your registered company details on the Companies House website.

 HMRC will give you a Value Added Tax (VAT) number when you register for VAT.
 These numbers typically have GB as a prefix and nine digits.
 It is a different number from that of your Unique Tax Reference.